DonaldAlan/ThreeDGraphVisualization/README.md

  The program can load in graphs with tens of thousands of nodes, but can visualize on the screen only thousands of nodes in a reasonable amount of time.
 Graphs with tens of thousands of nodes will probably be take minutes to appear (if you adjust the slider to the right).

 -------------------------------------------------------------------

- In the lib/ subdirectory you'll find several jar files:

-collections-generic-4.01.jar Apache license

-gs-core-1.3.jar              CeCILL-C (French version) and LGPL v3.     from http://graphstream-project.org/      Used to read some graphs.

-The following Jung jars are used for importance algoritms and graph generators (not for layout).
-From http://jung.sourceforge.net/
-jung-algorithms-2.0.1.jar    Berkley license
-jung-api-2.0.1.jar           Berkley license
-jung-graph-impl-2.0.1.jar    Berkley license